Nov 9, 2021 · 9 min read

 Learn more below about our grantees’ efforts to map cellular development and disease, from head to toe.

-Skin Deep Is Actually Quite Deep
+Examining Pediatric Skin Conditions: Skin Deep Is Actually Quite Deep

-Healthy human skin develops across key milestones in our lives, starting from the day of birth when our skin has to adapt from the aquatic in utero environment to a drier climate.
+Healthy human skin develops across key milestones in our lives, starting from the day of birth when our skin has to adapt from the aquatic in-utero environment to a drier climate.
 Through this and other key developmental milestones, the skin changes and matures.

 To learn more about the biological processes underpinning these changes, seven co-principal investigators from Wellcome Sanger Institute, Newcastle University and Queen Mary University of London (QMUL) in the United Kingdom are establishing an accessible repository of pediatric skin samples that will be shared freely to support other skin researchers and clinicians.
 This foundational work will help them learn more about pediatric inflammatory and infectious skin conditions, genetic skin diseases, and skin disorders specific to historically marginalized communities.